WingRiders/on-chain-dao-governance/README.md

 - Proposal cancellation
 - Vote casts

-The first three all either have outputs or spend outputs on the defined DAO wallet, so they are easy to aggregate.
+The first three all either have outputs or spend outputs on the defined DAO wallet address, so they are easy to aggregate.
 The vote casts are transactions users send to their own wallets with specific metadata and signed by their staking key, all of these identifiers are used to locate such transactions on the blockchain.

 ##### Vote validation

 In addition to simple aggregation the backend also needs to validate votes.
-This process is deferred from the main aggregation loop as it can be more time-consuming to validate a vote with all of the referenced voting power UTxOs a user might have at the snapshot slot.
+This process is deferred from the main aggregation loop as it can be more time-consuming to validate a vote with all the referenced voting power UTxOs a user might have at the snapshot slot.
 Therefore, there is a periodical vote validation job running, which validates any new votes asynchronously.

 #### API Service